How to Address Guests on Wedding Invitation Envelopes

 Etiquette for Adding a Plus-One

 Spouses of attendees should always be invited.
-When it comes to your pals’ significant others or dates, to add or not to add becomes a question.
-Use your discretion depending on your budget and how long the couple have been together (six months is a good gauge).
+When it comes to your pals' significant others or dates, to add or not to add becomes a question.
+Use your discretion depending on your budget and how long the couple has been together (six months is a good gauge).

 If you are inviting someone with a plus-one, try to find out the name and address of his or her date and send two separate invitations.
-If that’s not possible, address the outside envelope to the primary invitee, with the inside envelope reading “Ms. Jane Doe and Guest.”
-If you know whom he or she will be bringing, it’s more personal to include that person’s name on a separate line.
+If that's not possible, address the outside envelope to the primary invitee, with the inside envelope reading "Ms. Jane Doe and Guest."
+If you know whom they will be bringing, it's more personal to include that person's name on a separate line.